indygreg/mozilla-central-legacy/README.txt

 the existing build system to fall back on, so if BS doesn't provide what you need, just go back to the way you've been doing things for years.

-Why Do You Require Python 2.7?
+Why do you require Python 2.7?
 ------------------------------

 When writing new code, I believe in utilizing the latest stable technology